-TU Dresden was the only East German university to be already successful in the first round of the Initiative for Excellence by the Federal Government for promoting top-class university research in 2006 with an excellence cluster and a graduate school (Dresden International Graduate School for Biomedicine and Bioengineering and the excellence cluster "From cells to Tissues to Therapies").
+TU Dresden was the only East German university to be already successful in the first round of the Initiative for Excellence by the Federal Government for promoting top-class university research in 2006 with an excellence cluster and a graduate school (Dresden International Graduate School for Biomedicine and Bioengineering (DIGS-BB) and the excellence cluster Center for Regenerative Therapies Dresden (CRTD)).
 This underlines TU Dresden’s leading role in top-level research and in promoting junior researchers.

 One of the most prominent characteristics of TU Dresden is its dynamic development – a process that has been going on for years and that will continue in the future as well.
 This consistent development is reflected in the institutional strategy.
 As a "synergetical university" TU Dresden closely cooperates with external research institutions, cultural, industrial and social organisations.
 In 2009 TU Dresden started an association of 14 cultural and research institutions called DRESDEN-concept (Dresden Research and Education Synergies for the Development of Excellence and Novelty), which is unique in Germany.

 The broad range of academic programmes is constantly expanded by internationally acknowledged courses of study.
 The implementation of the two-step consecutive Bachelor and Master programmes is almost done and is accompanied by maintaining or re-introducing Diplom degree programmes and State Examination programmes, where reasonable and appropriate.

 TU Dresden is the only German face-to-face university that offers university correspondence courses for technical degrees in mechanical and civil engineering.